 Money, Getty Images

-In the first half of 2023, Americans have lodged more than half a million complaints of identity theft, according to the latest data from the Federal Trade Commission (FTC).
-Residents in certain cities — especially in Georgia and Florida — may be particularly vulnerable.
+Americans have lodged more than half a million complaints of identity theft in the first half of 2024, according to the latest data from the Federal Trade Commission (FTC).
+Residents in certain cities — especially ones in Florida and Georgia — may be particularly vulnerable.

-“I don’t think it’s an exaggeration to say it is the biggest non-violent crime issue that we’re facing,” says Eva Velasquez, president and CEO of the nonprofit Identity Theft Resource Center.
+“I don’t think it’s an exaggeration to say it is the biggest non-violent crime issue that we’re facing,” Eva Velasquez, president and CEO of the nonprofit Identity Theft Resource Center, told Money in an October 2023 interview.

-As of June, the FTC’s database contained nearly 560,000 complaints related to identity theft, putting 2023 on track to exceed 1 million complaints nationwide.
+As of June, the FTC’s database contained over 550,000 complaints related to identity theft, putting 2024 on track to exceed 1 million complaints nationwide.
+(The FTC's database is the most comprehensive tool to track identity theft trends in the United States.)
 Cases of identity theft can run the gamut, but in general, scammers use someone else's personal information to take out a loan, steal government benefits or commit another type of financial fraud.

 Ads by Money.
 We may be compensated if you click this ad.AdAds by Money disclaimer